PILGRIMAGE TO OUR LADY OF GUADALUPE, MEXICO CITY

 CITY TOUR OF HISTORIC SITES IN MEXICO CITY

-After lunch, we return to Mexico city for Mass at the HOLY MARY’S ASSUMPTION METROPOLITAN CATHEDRAL, named “Our Lady of Assumption”, located on the Zocalo, the main square.
+After lunch, we return to Mexico city to visit the HOLY MARY’S ASSUMPTION METROPOLITAN CATHEDRAL, named “Our Lady of Assumption”, located on the Zocalo, the main square.
 Inside we will visit the Chapel of the Miraculous Cross of Poison.
 Originally made of white marble, the cross miraculously turned black from absorbing poison placed on it intended to kill the Bishop who traditionally kissed the feet of the cross every day at mass.
 It is the first cathedral built in the Americas, along two hundred years, therefore incorporating different architectural styles, such as Herrerian and Baroque, among others.
 As centuries went on, Mexico City’s cathedral was enriched in the 1700’s with one of the most outstanding altarpieces in the Americas: the King’s and the Forgiveness Chapels, designed by Jeronimo de Balbás.

 We may also visit the central canonical chorus, a place with marvelous wooden ebony carved seats are located.
 Also, along the Cathedral’s side Chapels and altarpieces you’ll admire its paintings and sculptures.
 The vestry is oldest space in the building, where the Holy Original Image of Guadalupe Virgin was exhibited.
 The building was finally consecrated in 1813.
 For those who are able to climb, you can have a tour (about 45 minutes) of the ancient Bell tower on top of the Cathedral and hear about its interesting history.
 Also, the view on the top is so spectacular overlooking the Zocalo Square and the city in general.
 Walk on the roof of the Cathedral and see its beautiful arches and other architectural and artistic details.